 Northern NV Green Energy Choice Program

 Now Northern NV Energy customers can join their green energy choice program.
-This program allows customers to get power from NV Energy’s other sources at an extra fee.
+This program allows customers to get power from NV Energy renewable resources, with an extra fee.

 For an extra charge per watt, customers can have all or half of their energy produced by renewable sources for a minimum of 12 months.
-These renewables include a combination of geothermal, solar, hydro and biomass.
+These renewables include a combination of geothermal, solar, and hydropower.

-For those that can’t get solar for their home, this is a great way to support renewable energy.
-This energy choice, however, is not the best option for those that can get residential solar.
+For those who can’t get solar for their home, this option allows them to support renewable energy.
+This energy choice, however, isn’t the best option for those who can qualify for residential solar.

 Solar is a part of the solution to the problem, not the cause.
 When individuals install residential solar, they can address both the issue of space and cost.
-Residential solar uses less space and it helps reduce customer costs.
-As icing on the cake, it also helps decrease the customer’s carbon footprint.
+Residential solar uses less space, and it helps reduce customer costs.
+As icing on the cake, it also helps decrease your Reno home’s carbon footprint.

 Utilizing Reno Citizen’s Unused Space

-Most individuals have the solar array installed on their roof.
+Most individuals have the solar array installed on their rooftops.
 A rooftop system allows solar to provide power to the home without taking up more valuable land.
 However, ground mount installation options, which can be installed near the home on the owner’s properties, are also a viable alternative.

 Save Money While Saving the Planet

 Purchasing a solar array also gives customers control over power production.
 After purchasing a solar array, customers no longer have to pay for the power they produce.
-This means that for 25 plus years you don’t have to worry about large, varying electric bills, which will inevitably become more expensive since their power source is nonrenewable.
+This means that for 25+ years you don’t have to worry about large, varying electric bills, which will inevitably become more expensive since their power source is nonrenewable.

-If you would like to learn more about getting solar for your Nevada home, we can help.
-Go Solar Group is ready to answer your questions and help you determine if your home is a good fit.
+If you would like to learn more about solar for your Nevada home, we can help.
+Go Solar Group has the answers to your questions and can help you determine if your Reno home can go solar.